Food connects

 And an encounter with a stranger.

-Joseph repeated this experience several times.
-This led to the creation of the "Last Supper Project" – a table where, to this day, he sits with strangers, breaks bread, talks, and is less alone for a few hours.
+Joseph repeated this experience.
+Several times.
+This led to the "Last Supper Project" —a table where he still sits with strangers, breaks bread, talks, and is less alone for a few hours.

-Today Joseph says: Those evenings changed his life.
+Today Joseph says: These evenings changed his life.

 Why this story moves me